Richard Mayhew: Early life and career

 For 14 years he taught at Pennsylvania State University, starting in 1977 and retiring in 1991.
 He taught art and/or interdisciplinary thinking at other schools around the United States, including Brooklyn Museum Art School (1963), Pratt Institute (1963), Art Students League of New York (1965), Smith College (1969), Hunter College (1971), California State University, East Bay (1974), San Jose State University (1975), Sonoma State University (1976), University of California, Santa Cruz (1992), and others.
 He was introduced to interdisciplinary learning during his time teaching at Pratt which at the time offered different disciplines alongside art studio, and he was working alongside other instructors such as Eleanor Holmes Norton (teaching sociology), Jacob Lawrence, and William A.J.
 Payne (teaching anthropology).
 Students of Mayhew include Beverly McIver, Rodney Allen Trice, among others.

 In 2000, Mayhew moved to Soquel in Santa Cruz County, California.

 A solo retrospective exhibition of Mayhew's work took place in 2009 in New York City at ZONE: Contemporary Art at 41 West 57th Street The exhibition traveled to three additional venues.

+In 2022, the Heckscher Museum of Art exhibited Richard Mayhew: Reinventing Landscape, an exhibition of paintings created throughout his career.

+In 2023, Venus Over Manhattan opened its new gallery at 39 Great Jones Street with "Richard Mayhew: Natural Order," displaying about twenty of his paintings and works on paper.
+The exhibition featured significant contributions from backers of Mayhew's art and was complemented by a catalog.
+Later that year, the Sonoma Valley Museum of Art launched a comprehensive retrospective titled "Richard Mayhew: Inner Terrain," which highlighted his evolution as an artist.

-Mayhew's work is featured in various permanent collections including: San Francisco Museum of Modern Art (SFMoMA), De Young (museum), Metropolitan Museum of Art, Whitney Museum of American Art, and the Smithsonian Institution, among others.
+Mayhew's work is featured in various permanent collections including: San Francisco Museum of Modern Art (SFMoMA), De Young (museum), Metropolitan Museum of Art, Whitney Museum of American Art, Heckscher Museum of Art, and the Smithsonian American Art Museum, among others.

-Personal life
+Personal life and death

-He was married to artist Dorothy Zuccarini and together they had two children, Ina Mayhew and Scott Mayhew.
+Mayhew was married to artist Dorothy Zuccarini and together they had two children, Ina Mayhew and Scott Mayhew.
 His second marriage was to Rosemary Gibbons.

+Mayhew died on September 26, 2024, at the age of 100 at his home in Soquel, California.